devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/components/autopilots.md

 - Commander-in-loop is currently **not supported** (hard error).
 When Commander is disabled, the **lockstep C runtime** publishes a minimal commander‑lite set of topics (`vehicle_status`, `vehicle_control_mode`, `actuator_armed`) based on the high-level command inputs and `mission_result`.
-The Julia bridge no longer injects those topics directly.
+The Julia bridge forwards `AutopilotCommand` via `set_cmd!` and no longer injects those topics directly.
 - uORB injections are currently scheduled **every autopilot tick** (period = 0) and the per-topic period is not exposed via TOML.
 As the boundary grows, consider adding per-topic periods or “publish once” semantics for latched topics like